SamuelTWu/StoriesWithin/src/content/blog/Precious Amiewalan.md

 ---
 title: Precious Amiewalan
-description: Born in Nigeria and moving to a new country at the age of seven, Precious explored various interests and found a passion for business.
-She explains the ways she helped her parents as a child.
+description: Immigrating to the US from Nigeria, Precious explored various interests and found a passion for business.
 pubDate: 2024-01-29 18:57
 author: Sam Wu
 tags: